 - 1.1.1.
 Decorative object, plaque

-Various art pieces that serve as decorations for their surroundings (murals, mosaics, graffiti) as well as other decorative and themed objects: plaques, information stands in parks or along tourist routes (outside indoor maps), ornate signs, flower clocks, topiary sculptures, decorative flowerbeds, art objects, and decorative engravings.
+Various art pieces that serve as decorations (murals, mosaics, reliefs) as well as other decorative and themed objects: plaques, information stands in parks or along tourist routes (outside indoor maps), ornate signs, flower clocks, topiary sculptures, decorative flowerbeds, art objects, and decorative engravings.